ashok-lamichhane/Rentease_Nepal/README.md

 **What is this ??**

-It is a full functionling Room Renting Website/Application from which we can book any types of hotel room, rent normal house/room/flat, resorts and other type of tourist places.
+It is a full functioning Room Renting Website/Application from which we can book any types of hotel room, rent normal house/room/flat, resorts and other type of tourist places.
-It's a MERN Stack based wesbite in which MongoDB (Unstructured) database used for store data.
+It's a MERN Stack based website in which MongoDB (Unstructured) database used for store data.

 Download the zip file and install necessary npm depencies to run it.